Accenture/mercury-composable/guides/CHAPTER-8.md

 The standalone Kafka server will start at port 9092.
 You may adjust the "server.properties" in the standalone-kafka project when necessary.

-When the kafka server is started, it will create two temporary directories in the "/tmp" folder:
+When the kafka server is started, it will create a temporary directory "/tmp/kafka-logs".

-1. "/tmp/zookeeper"
-2. "/tmp/kafka-logs"

 > The kafka server is designed for development purpose only.
-The kafka and zookeeper data stores will be cleared when the server is restarted.
+The kafka message log store will be cleared when the server is restarted.

 ## Prepare the kafka-presence application